nick-valverde5/data-portfolio/sales-analysis/README.md

 Sales show a steady upward trend over time, suggesting consistent business growth and increasing demand.

+### 📊 Revenue Distribution
+The top 5 products account for only ~1.5% of total revenue, indicating that sales are widely distributed across many products rather than concentrated in a few top performers.

 ---

 ## 💡 Business Implications